We Reviewed Dozens Of The Best Apps for Kids Ages 9 – 11 So You Don’t Have To. Here Are Our Top Picks.

 This app is a perfect way to get kids 9-11 years old writing on their own.
 Based on the book, “Don’t Let the Pigeon Drive the Bus!” kids can create their own silly versions of pigeon stories.
 It’s quick and it’s easy, and best of all, it’s fun.

-The app costs $5.99 and does contain advertising for Walt Disney companies.
+The app does contain advertising for Walt Disney companies.

 Unique on the app store, this app helps kids understand HOW to do math word problems step-by-step.
 We start with the absolute basics, and by the end your child will know how to interpret and complete one-step math word problems using addition and subtraction.
 Each level in Math Word Problems targets a specific step in working through a math word problem.
 Work through problems in a fun way.